oplS16projects/FP1/README.md

 #f
 #<avl>
 #t
+4
 8
-#<avl>
+4
+8
+'(7 6 5)
+'(5 6 7)
+'(5 6 7)
 ```

 #Picture:

-Here is the general idea of what is going on in an avl tree
+Here is the general idea of what is going on in an avl tree, these are pictures found online because this library doesn't really have any methods to "draw" a tree only to output it.

 ![alt text](https://github.com/Aurelas/FP1/blob/master/Construction%20of%20AVL%20tree3.PNG?raw=true)